 The Ethiopian Climate Resilient Green Economy (CRGE) Strategy and the CRGE Facility

 These days, whenever we speak about development and economic growth the concept of green economy and sustainability have become a great concern.
 In the Growth and Transformation Plan (GTP) the issue of sustainable development has been given much emphasis.
 Out of the four main GTP objectives the two of them focused on sustainability.
-These are:-

 - Establishing suitable conditions for sustainable nation building through the creation of a stable democratic and developmental state

 - Ensuring the sustainability of growth by realizing a stable macroeconomic framework.